Seton Hall University School of Law

 Seton Hall University School of Law is the law school of Seton Hall University, and is located in downtown Newark, New Jersey.
-Seton Hall Law is the only private law school in New Jersey, and, according to the U.S. News & World Report rankings, is the top-ranked of the two law schools in the state.
-The school confers three law degrees: Juris Doctor, Master of Laws, and Master of Science in Jurisprudence.
+Seton Hall Law is the only private law school in New Jersey.
+The school confers three law degrees: Juris Doctor, Master of Laws, and Master of General Legal Studies.
 Founded in 1951, it is accredited by the American Bar Association (ABA), and is also a member of the Association of American Law Schools (AALS).

 History

-On February 5, 1951, Seton Hall University School of Law opened on the old John Marshall site, 40 Journal Square, Jersey City with an entering class of 72 students.
+On February 5, 1951, Seton Hall University School of Law opened on the old John Marshall Law School site at 40 Journal Square in Jersey City with an entering class of 72 students.
+John Marshall donated its library and assets to Seton Hall with Seton Hall agreeing to maintain and administer the records of John Marshall's graduates.
 The school was also fully accredited by the American Bar Association in the same year of its opening.
+In September 1951, the law school moved from Jersey City to Newark and in 1954, graduated its first class.
 Kathleen M. Boozang became Dean in 2015 succeeding Patrick E. Hobbs.
+Boozang stepped down from her position as dean effective January 1, 2023, at which time Kip Cornwell was named interim dean.
+Ronald Weich became Dean in 2024.

 Seton Hall Law is the law school of Seton Hall University, which is located in South Orange, NJ.
 Seton Hall Law is located in Downtown Newark, NJ.

-JD Programs
+JD programs

 The J.D. degree program of 88 credits can be pursued as a full-time or a weekend student.
 Full-time students can complete the program in three years; weekend students can complete in four years or fewer if they accelerate their studies.
 Weekend students spend alternating weekends on campus each semester and engage in asynchronous online coursework while off-campus.

-Other Degree Offerings
+Other degree offerings

-Seton Hall Law offers a Master of Science in Jurisprudence (M.S.J.) in Financial Services Compliance, Health and Hospital Law, Pharmaceutical and Medical Device Law and Compliance, Intellectual Property Law, or Privacy Law & Cyber Security.
+Seton Hall Law offers a Masters in Legal Studies (M.L.S.) with concentrations in Corporate Compliance, Health and Hospital Law, Pharmaceutical and Medical Device Law and Compliance, Gaming Regulation and Compliance, Privacy Law and Cyber Security, Sports Law and Compliance, or General Legal Studies.
+The Master's Degree in Legal Studies was named a Best Online Master of Studies in Law Program for 2025 by the Princeton Review.

-A Master of Laws (LL.M.) is also offered with concentrations in Financial Services Compliance, Health Law, and Intellectual Property Law.
+An Online Master of Laws (LL.M.) is also offered only for those who already hold a J.D. (or its foreign equivalent) with concentrations in Financial Services Compliance, Health Law, and Intellectual Property Law.
+Seton Hall Law also offers the LL.M. in American Law - an in-person, 24-credit, one year program for foreign-educated lawyers seeking to practice law in the United States.

 The school also offers several joint degree programs with other faculties of the University.
 For example, there is a combined J.D./M.A. (or MADIR) program with the University's Whitehead School of Diplomacy.

-In Fall 2018, 250 students matriculated as 1Ls, a 25.62% increase over 2017.
-In 2017, 199 new students matriculated at the law school.

 Admissions

-For 2020, the entering class had an average LSAT score of 158 and average GPA of 3.55.